 Businesses should also be aware that VAT has implications where there are charges between related businesses that may not currently be recognised in the business accounts and where there is cross border trade between such companies, where money may not change hands but goods are moved.

 CVC is well placed to advise on the implementation of VAT in any of the GCC countries due to its knowledge and experience in the EU VAT system and its working arrangements in the GCC.
 We are aware of the potential pitfalls and also how businesses can be structured to gain the most advantageous VAT result.
 In the GCC countries, where tax has not been an issue in the past, businesses may find that their accounting systems must be radically modified to deal with the introduction of VAT.
-Time has to be allowed to effect any changes before the tax is introduced so the business is ready to be compliant from the date VAT is introduced.

 The services we can provide include: